-“The [Department of Defense] is reducing their retirement expenses by at least 10 percent, but now the burden of saving for retirement lies even more heavily on the service members,” said Nordman.
+In recent years, the Department of Defense has reduced its retirement expenses “by at least 10 percent, but now the burden of saving for retirement lies even more heavily on the service members,” said Nordman.
 “Just as we’ve learned with civilian 401ks, I doubt that the average young adult has the interest or the discipline, let alone the understanding, to make sure that they contribute enough to their TSP account for the full match.”

 10. Defined Contribution Retirement Plans in the Private Sector

-Military members aren’t the only Americans taking on more responsibility with regard to retirement saving.
+Military members aren’t the only Americans taking on more responsibility with regard to retirement savings.

 11. The Pension Crises Across the Nation

 Social Security and healthcare costs might dominate the headlines, but the pension crisis that many states are confronting is just as worrisome.
 In Illinois, for example, the unfunded pension debt has risen significantly, jeopardizing the retirement plans of many who are still currently working.

 As state finances become further stretched, the health of the pension system is likely to suffer in kind.